A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Background

-\textit{2) State detection:} The second task of sensing is state detection, which involves making decisions about the sensed target based on observed echo signals.
+\textit{2) Detection:} The second task of sensing is state detection, which involves making decisions about the sensed target based on observed echo signals.
 These decisions can be binary, such as determining the presence or absence of the target, or multi-class, such as classifying an object's weight into categories like light, medium, or heavy~\cite{2022_Liu5}.
 To measure the performance of the detection methods, a widely-used metric is the \textit{detection probability}.
-For example, for a decision space comprising $M$ possible decisions $\mathcal{D}_0, \dots, \mathcal{D}_{M-1}$, the detection probability is the probability that the state $\mathcal{D}_m$ detected is the true state.
-Another important performance metric is the \textit{false-alarm probability}, which is the probablility that the state $\mathcal{D}_m$ detected is not the true state~\cite{1993_Steven}.
+The detection probability is the probability that the state detected is the true state.
+Another important performance metric is the \textit{false-alarm probability}, which is the probability that the state detected is not the true state.

-\textit{3) Object/event recognition:} The third task of sensing is recognition, which involves obtaining useful information about the sensed target from received echo signals.
+\textit{3) Recognition:} The third task of sensing is recognition, which involves obtaining useful information about the sensed target from received echo signals.
 This definition includes two categories.
-The first is object detection.
+The first is object recognition.
 An example of this is an autonomous car determining whether the surrounding object is another car or a pedestrian.
-The second category is event detection, such as identifying an alphabet from hand air-writing.
+The second category is event recognition, such as identifying an alphabet from hand air-writing.
 The \textit{confusion matrix} can provide valuable information about the performance of the recognition task.
 In a two-class recognition task, the confusion matrix includes four entries: true-positive rate, false-positive rate, false-negative rate, and true-negative rate.